-- What is an apartment intercom system
+- What is an apartment intercom system?

-- How does an apartment intercom work
+- How does an apartment intercom work?

-- What’s the best apartment intercom system
+- What’s the best apartment intercom system?

-What is an apartment intercom system
+What is an apartment intercom system?

 The modern apartment intercom is the product of many innovations throughout history.
 Beginning with the first telephone entry system patented in 1894 to the cloud-based intercoms available today, these systems have become essential tools for apartment living.

-- Reduce installation and maintenance costs for property owners and developers
+- Reduce installation and maintenance costs for property owners and developers.

-Images of video intercom systems
+Images of video intercom systems for apartments

-See more images
+See more images.

-How does an apartment intercom work
+How does an apartment intercom work?

 - The tenant or staff member receives this notification on either a buzzer installed in their apartment unit or on another device such as a smartphone.
-From there, the resident or building staff can either dismiss the call, talk to the visitor, or open the door.
+From there, the resident or staff member can either dismiss the call, talk to the visitor, or open the door.

-If the tenant or staff member decides to open the door for the visitor, an electronic relay is triggered inside of the intercom installed at the building’s entrance.
+- If the tenant or staff member decides to open the door for the visitor, an electronic relay is triggered inside of the intercom installed at the building’s entrance.
 Triggering this relay sends a signal to a door releasing mechanism (an electronic or magnetic lock), which unlocks the door at the entryway and lets the visitor enter the property.